oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/data-warehouse-analytics-for-IT/files/data-warehouse-analytics-for-IT-wad.md

 In accordance with the [CIS Oracle Cloud Infrastructure Foundations Benchmark, v1.2.0, OCI Vulnerability Scanning](https://www.cisecurity.org/cis-benchmarks) will be enabled using the pcy-service policy.

-Compute instances which should be scanned *must* implement the *Oracle Cloud Agent* and enable the *Vulnerability Scanning plugin*.
+Compute instances that should be scanned *must* implement the *Oracle Cloud Agent* and enable the *Vulnerability Scanning plugin*.

 **OCI OS Management Service**

 Required policy statements for OCI OS Management Service are included in the pcy-service policy.

-By default, the *OS Management Service Agent plugin* of the *Oracle Cloud Agent* is enabled and running on current Oracle Linux 6, 7, 8 and 9 platform images.
+By default, the *OS Management Service Agent plugin* of the *Oracle Cloud Agent* is enabled and running on current Oracle Linux 6, 7, 8, and 9 platform images.

-#### Monitoring, Auditing and Logging
+#### Monitoring, Auditing, and Logging

 In accordance with the [CIS Oracle Cloud Infrastructure Foundations Benchmark, v1.2.0, Chapter 3 Logging and Monitoring](https://www.cisecurity.org/cis-benchmarks) the following configurations will be made: